“What are your long term career goals?”

 3. Publish professional articles

-Having your articles published can build your reputation as a thought leader in your field.
+A specialist from the Essay Tigers service claims that having your articles published can build your reputation as a thought leader in your field.
 You can define how many articles you’d like to have published each year, depending on your unique circumstance.

 4. Build your network